 If you can’t manage your pain with conservative treatments, such as pain medication or physical therapy, you may benefit from a more invasive treatment: Radiofrequency ablation.
-At Republic Spine and Pain, with locations in Austin, and Georgetown, Texas, the board-certified pain management physicians specialize in interventional pain management and offer radiofrequency ablation as a treatment option.
+At Republic Spine and Pain, with locations in Austin, Leander, and Georgetown, Texas, the board-certified pain management physicians specialize in interventional pain management and offer radiofrequency ablation as a treatment option.
 To learn more about the procedure and how it may benefit you, contact the office nearest you by phone or request an appointment online.

 Radiofrequency ablation is a minimally invasive procedure Republic Spine and Pain offers as a method to help manage pain.
 During the procedure, radiofrequency energy heats the nerves, which leads to an alteration in the pain signal to reduce your discomfort.